 Now I really do feel old(!) so I’m going to get straight into this Skillshare review.
 It covers learning on Skillshare, as well as using it as a platform to produce and profit from courses of your own.

 Skillshare is an online course website that makes tens of thousands of courses available on a monthly or annual subscription basis.
-The site covers almost every imaginable topic, and the courses include official offerings from well-known companies such as Etsy, Buffer and Moz.

 As well as offering course subscriptions if you want to study, Skillshare also allows you to sign up as a teacher, and produce your own courses.
 You can then earn money from Skillshare based on the number of people who decide to consume your course materials.